timschumi/gmod-chttp/README.md

    and put it into `<base directory>/garrysmod/lua/bin/`.
 You may have to create the `bin` directory if it doesn't exist.

+If you are using Debian 9 or anything Debian 9 based (like Ubuntu 19.xx or earlier), and you can't get the normal file to work, try using the file suffixed with `-deb9` (you will have to remove the `-deb9` suffix before use).
+In future versions, the default file should be compatible with Debian 9 based systems.

 ## Usage

 This is only required for developers who want to use CHTTP in their scripts.